langaoenjef/langaoenjef/README.md

   Z --> AA["(She dramatically faints.
 You walk away while she recovers.)"]
   AA --> X

-  %% --- ASKING ABOUT HER CURSE --- %%
+  %% --- ASKING ABOUT HER CURSE (FIRST) --- %%
   R --> AB["Player: 'How did you even end up like this?'"]
-  R --> AC["Player: 'Wait… is the wizard still around?'"]

-  AB --> AD["Thais: 'Ah, an inquisitive mind!
+  AB --> AC["Thais: 'Ah, an inquisitive mind!
 A rare trait in one so... rugged.'"]
-  AD --> AE["Thais: 'You see, I once lavished praise upon a wizard’s mustache.'"]
+  AC --> AD["Thais: 'You see, I once lavished praise upon a wizard’s mustache.'"]
-  AE --> AF["Thais: 'A mustache so grand, so powerful, so exquisitely groomed!'"]
+  AD --> AE["Thais: 'A mustache so grand, so powerful, so exquisitely groomed!'"]
-  AF --> AG["Thais: 'But alas!
+  AE --> AF["Thais: 'But alas!
 I praised it *one* too many times… and he cursed me for it.'"]
-  AG --> AH["Thais: 'Now, my magnificence is hidden beneath this *vile, wretched, unspeakable* filth!'"]
+  AF --> AG["Thais: 'Now, my magnificence is hidden beneath this *vile, wretched, unspeakable* filth!'"]
-  AH --> AI["Thais: 'So tragic… So cruel… So—'"]
+  AG --> AH["Thais: 'So tragic… So cruel… So—'"]
-  AI --> AJ["Player: '...Yeah, I think I get it.'"]
+  AH --> AI["Player: '...Yeah, I think I get it.'"]
+  AI --> AJ["(After hearing the story, a new question lingers in your mind.)"]

+  %% --- ASKING ABOUT THE WIZARD (NOW UNLOCKED) --- %%
-  AJ --> X
+  AJ --> AK["Player: 'Wait… is the wizard still around?'"]

-  AC --> AK["Thais: 'H-Haha!
+  AK --> AL["Thais: 'H-Haha!
 Oh, don’t worry about that!'"]
-  AK --> AL["Thais: 'It’s not like he’d hold a grudge for *centuries* or anything… right?
+  AL --> AM["Thais: 'It’s not like he’d hold a grudge for *centuries* or anything… right?
 Haha… right?'"]
-  AL --> AJ
+  AM --> X

   %% --- RETURNING TO THAIS --- %%
-  X --> AM["Speak to Thais again"]
+  X --> AN["Speak to Thais again"]
-  AM --> AN["Without the mirror"]
+  AN --> AO["Without the mirror"]
-  AM --> AO["With the mirror in hand"]
+  AN --> AP["With the mirror in hand"]

   %% --- WITHOUT THE MIRROR --- %%
-  AN --> AP["Thais: 'Ah, you return!
+  AO --> AQ["Thais: 'Ah, you return!
 With a mirror, I presume?'"]
-  AP --> AQ["Player: 'Not yet.'"]
+  AQ --> AR["Player: 'Not yet.'"]
-  AP --> AR["Player: 'These things take time, Princess Mudpile.'"]
+  AQ --> AS["Player: 'These things take time, Princess Mudpile.'"]

-  AQ --> AS["Thais: 'Tragic.
+  AR --> AT["Thais: 'Tragic.
 Devastating.
 A true betrayal of beauty itself.'"]
-  AR --> AT["Thais: (GASPS) 'HOW DARE YOU?!'"]
+  AS --> AU["Thais: (GASPS) 'HOW DARE YOU?!'"]
-  AS --> AU["Thais: 'Do not tarry too long, hero!
+  AT --> AV["Thais: 'Do not tarry too long, hero!
 Every moment without my reflection is agony!'"]
-  AT --> AU
+  AU --> AV

-  AU --> X
+  AV --> X

   %% --- WITH THE MIRROR --- %%
-  AO --> AV["Thais: 'At last!
+  AP --> AW["Thais: 'At last!
 The instrument of my redemption!'"]
-  AV --> AW["Thais: 'Quickly, hand it over!
+  AW --> AX["Thais: 'Quickly, hand it over!
 I must gaze upon my own splendor!'"]
-  AW --> AX["(She snatches the mirror and dramatically holds it up to her face.)"]
+  AX --> AY["(She snatches the mirror and dramatically holds it up to her face.)"]

   %% --- REACTION TO HER REFLECTION --- %%
-  AX --> AY["Thais: (Gasp) 'Oh no… I’m beautiful!'"]
+  AY --> AZ["Thais: (Gasp) 'Oh no… I’m beautiful!'"]
-  AY --> AZ["Thais: 'This whole time I thought I was doomed to be hideous!'"]
+  AZ --> BA["Thais: 'This whole time I thought I was doomed to be hideous!'"]
-  AZ --> BA["Thais: 'I was just covered in mud!'"]
+  BA --> BB["Thais: 'I was just covered in mud!'"]
-  BA --> BB["Thais: (Sniffles) 'It was so tragic.
+  BB --> BC["Thais: (Sniffles) 'It was so tragic.
 But also inspiring.
-The courage I showed… the resilience…'"] BB --> BC["Thais: 'I truly am a marvel!'"]
+The courage I showed… the resilience…'"] BC --> BD["Thais: 'I truly am a marvel!'"]

-  BC --> BD["Player: 'I mean… yeah, I could’ve told you that.'"]
+  BD --> BE["Player: 'I mean… yeah, I could’ve told you that.'"]
-  BC --> BE["Player: 'So, what now?
+  BD --> BF["Player: 'So, what now?
 Do you start a religion?'"]

-  BE --> BF["Thais: 'Hmm… The Church of Thais does have a *divine* ring to it.'"]
+  BF --> BG["Thais: 'Hmm… The Church of Thais does have a *divine* ring to it.'"]
-  BF --> BG["Thais: 'But enough about that—your reward!'"]
+  BG --> BH["Thais: 'But enough about that—your reward!'"]
-  BD --> BG
+  BE --> BH

   %% --- THE REWARD (SORT OF) --- %%
-  BG --> BH["Thais: 'As a reward, I grant you something far more valuable than gold—'"] BH --> BI["Thais: 'My sincerest flattery.'"]
+  BH --> BI["Thais: 'As a reward, I grant you something far more valuable than gold—'"] BI --> BJ["Thais: 'My sincerest flattery.'"]

-  BI --> BJ["Player: '...That's it?
+  BJ --> BK["Player: '...That's it?
 No actual reward?'"]
-  BJ --> BK["Thais: 'Oh, darling, words from lips as divine as mine are worth more than any treasure.'"]
+  BK --> BL["Thais: 'Oh, darling, words from lips as divine as mine are worth more than any treasure.'"]
-  BK --> BL["(She tosses her hair dramatically—right as the mirror emits a dazzling light.)"]
+  BL --> BM["(She tosses her hair dramatically—right as the mirror emits a dazzling light.)"]
-  BL --> BM["(In a sudden flash, she vanishes, leaving the mirror behind.)"]
+  BM --> BN["(In a sudden flash, she vanishes, leaving the mirror behind.)"]

   %% --- FINAL PLAYER REACTION --- %%
-  BM --> BN["Player: 'Wait—what’s happening?!'"]
+  BN --> BO["Player: 'Wait—what’s happening?!'"]
+  BO --> BP["(You are left alone.
+Only the mirror remains where she once stood.)"]

-  BM --> BO["Player: 'OH GOD IT’S A BOMB!'"]
+  BP --> BQ["Player: 'OH GOD IT’S A BOMB!'"]

-  BO --> BP["(Player dives for cover—unnecessarily.)"]
+  BQ --> BR["(You dive for cover.)"]
-  BN --> BQ["(Thais panics too—then *poofs*.)"]
+  BR --> BS["(…Silence.)"]
+  BS --> BT["(After a moment, you cautiously peek out.)"]
+  BT --> BU["(Thais is gone.
+Only the mirror remains where she once stood.)"]

-  BP --> BR["(You hesitate... but then flip the mirror over.)"]
+  BU --> BV["(You hesitate... but then flip the mirro
-  BQ --> BR

-  BR --> BS["(There's something written on the back: 'Made by Re-Logic'.)"]
-  BS --> BT["Player: '...Huh.'
-(You pocket the mirror and walk away.)"]
-  BT --> BU[QUEST COMPLETE]
 ```